 - All children need to feel accepted and loved.
-Accepting a gay child can help her build stronger, healthier relationships in the future.
+Accepting a gay child can help protect her mental health and lead to stronger, healthier relationships.

 - Some gay teens may be at increased risk for serious problems, such as depression and suicide.
 If you are concerned, get help.
 People who can help include a school nurse or counselor, a doctor, or a therapist or other mental health professional.

-- Gay teens may be at increased risk of bullying.
+- Gay teens may face bullying.
 Bullying can be serious, so learn more about what you can do to help.
-Below, you can watch President Obama's speech after the tragic bullying of some gay students.
+Below, you can watch President Obama’s speech after the tragic bullying of some gay students.

 Content last reviewed April 15, 2014